comsysto/testcafecucumberdemo/README.md

 ![Alt text](doc/TestcafeCucumberDiagram.png?raw=true "What's connected with what?")

-We run everything inside Docker so to be able to run the demo you need to have Docker daemon running.
+We run everything inside Docker so to be able to run the demo yourself you need to have Docker daemon running.
 If you don't have Docker installed you can get it
 [here](https://www.docker.com/get-startedher)

 Jenkins is built using the Jenkins LTS Docker Image.
 On top of that, we install Node and NPM so we can run JS helper scripts for parsing/updating data and generating HTML reports.
 More configuration is done using Groovy; we copy various configurations, install plugins, we set the default user for accessing Jenkins GUI and we also get rid of stuff like the CSP rules that block us from viewing our HTML reports.

 In this project, Jenkins is not triggered by a Git Hook, but instead Jenkins checks for new commits on GitHub.
 Not necessary the best practice because we use resources on our master node every couple of minutes to scan for changes on GitHub but this way the project is made to run on each and every machine without the need to do any initial configuration.

+> Avoid running resource intensive stuff on your Jenkins master node, use slaves.

+Jenkins has a default job configured that build this project, executed the e2e tests and produces HTML reports.
+You can add more job configurations here: **src/config/jobs**

 After we start our preconfigured job manually or it gets triggered by a change in the code (Git) Jenkins will execute the Pipeline that's defined in the Jenkinsfile.

+Jenkins will be setup up with all necessary plugins installed.
+You can update the list of plugins here: **src/config/plugins.txt**
+> You can also use this file to update your plugins.
+Just bump the version in the file and re-build the Docker Image.

 To get to this point where Jenkins is set up and running the way we want it to run, we will simply install necessary npm modules

 ```bash
 npm install
 ```